 While you can easily add the spice to your favourite curry, or sprinkle it over some roasted vegetables every now and then, it’s best to include it in your diet most days of the week to reap its full benefits.
 And no, we’re not saying you have to eat curry every night to do so!
 Turns out, there’s a slew of turmeric-based products on the market that you can choose from.
 Not sure where to look?
 Starts at 60 stocks a range of turmeric products on our Marketplace – just click here!

 If drinking turmeric isn’t your style, we also have Turmeric Joint Relief Capsules.
 It’s recommended that you start with one capsule per day, taken with a meal or a drink, because turmeric is best absorbed with fats.
-The Turmeric Joint Relief Capsules, which are approved by the Therapeutic Goods Administration, come in a three pack that can be purchased for $67.37 on the Marketplace.
+The Turmeric Joint Relief Capsules, which are approved by the Therapeutic Goods Administration, come in a bottle of 60 capsules that can be purchased for $29.95 on the Marketplace.

 Love to bake?
 You may want to try the Turmeric 95% Curcumin Extract Powder.
 It’s cocoa flavoured and contains curcumin, one of the main active ingredients in turmeric, which is known for its powerful anti-inflammatory effects.
 So, how does it work?
 All you have to do is add one teaspoon of the powder to your morning coffee, yogurt or cereal.
 You can even include it in your favourite slice or cupcake recipe for an extra health kick!

 Can’t find what you’re after?
-You can find more turmeric-based products here.
+You can find more turmeric-based products on the Starts at 60 Marketplace, here.

 Q: What is turmeric?

 A: Turmeric is a spice that comes from the turmeric plant.
-It’s commonly used in Asian dishes.
+It’s commonly used in Indian dishes.

 Q: What are the health benefits of turmeric?

-A: Turmeric is credited with everything from preventing and fighting diseases, improving your memory and attention span and helping with aches and pains.
+A: Turmeric is credited with everything from helping to prevent and fight diseases, to improving your memory and attention span and helping with aches and pains.